Moist and soft pumpkin banana bread – combined with sweet cinnamon, ginger, and pumpkin pie spice for the ultimate Fall-inspired banana bread.

 Adding the extra cinnamon and pumpkin took it over the top in deliciousness, and this particular version is hands-down the best banana bread recipe on my entire website, at least in my opinion.

-There’s actually a batch in my oven as I’m typing this!
+There’s actually a batch in my oven as I’m typing this post!

 Even the bowl of batter looks like a swirled work of art.